 mental health guideMechanical Engineering Diversity and Outreach Committee

-ME’s Diversity and Outreach Committee is focused on developing and implementing ideas for improving and supporting the recruitment of undergraduates, graduates, postdocs, faculty and staff of all backgrounds, particularly those from underrepresented groups.
+ME’s Diversity and Outreach Committee is focused on developing and implementing ideas for improving and supporting the recruitment of undergraduates, graduates, postdocs, faculty and staff of all backgrounds, experiences and perspectives.
 Please email our committee or contact us if you have questions, suggestions or concerns.

 Community building opportunities